Part II, Chapter 2: Persons Laid Off

 (f) provide for the termination of employment of persons to whom an offer of employment is made as the result of the transfer of any work, undertaking or business from the core public administration to any body or corporation that is not part of the core public administration.

-In addition to the provisions of the PSEA, the lay-off process is subject to other conditions and obligations specified in the Workforce Adjustment Agreements (WFAAs), in related agreements, and in the Directive on Career Transition for Executives (DCTE).
-These policies and agreements, which provide additional benefits to surplus employees and laid-off persons, may be consulted.
-These agreements are the responsibility of the Employer and all questions concerning their application and interpretation should be directed to the Employer.
+In addition to the provisions of the PSEA, the lay-off process is subject to other conditions and obligations specified in the Workforce Adjustment Agreement Directive (WFAD), Workforce Adjustment Agreements (WFAAs) in related collective agreements, and in the Directive on Career Transition for Executives (DCTE).
+These directives and agreements, which provide additional benefits to surplus employees and laid off persons, are available from the work force adjustment section of the Treasury Board Secretariat (TBS) web site.
+These directives and agreements are the responsibility of the Employer and all questions concerning their application and interpretation should be directed to the TBS.

 Laid-off persons are entitled to be appointed to any position for which they meet the essential qualifications, referred to in PSEA 30(2)(a), in priority to all other persons, except: